 As with any new purchase, it’s common for members to be excited to join your site and then lose interest or get busy with other things.
-In fact, the industry average retention period for a membership site is three months, according to Blog Marketing Academy.
+In fact, over 80% of customers cancel their subscription to a membership site within the first two years.

-It costs five times less on average to retain and satisfy existing members than it does to acquire new ones.
-There are a number of effective retention strategies you can employ to keep users on board and engaged with your site — and with each other — well after they’ve joined.
+Because it costs five times less on average to retain and satisfy existing members than it does to acquire new ones, it only makes sense that you focus your efforts on keeping your customers on board for the long haul.
+We’ve compiled a list of effective retention strategies you can employ to keep users engaged with your site — and with each other — well after they’ve joined.

-To build anticipation around your soon-to-be-released content, give members a glimpse of what’s coming by incrementally leaking sneak peeks — also known as cliffhanger content — to eager members.
+To build anticipation around your soon-to-be-released content, give members a glimpse of what’s coming by incrementally leaking sneak peeks, also known as cliffhanger content.

 Similar to TV shows that include a preview at the end of each episode to hook you in for next week, your content teases should be attention-grabbing and enticing.
 A great way to do this is by using a variety of mediums to keep your members on their toes.

 For example, if you tease your new content in a weekly or monthly newsletter, mix it up with a written teaser one week, a video another, and an audio clip in the next.
 Or, if you want to catch subscribers’ attention while they’re already logged in to your site, try including a “coming soon” section on your home page or at the bottom of course modules that show grayed out thumbnail images of the next video.

 If, like many of us, Amazon is your impulse buy haven, you’ve surely noticed Lightning Deals on featured items peppered throughout the site.
 These are time-sensitive and sell out quickly.
 Early access to these deals is one of many reasons it pays to go Prime, Amazon’s exclusive membership.
 For Amazon Prime customers, a membership guarantees a 30-minute heads-up period in which members get priority access to flash sale items before the general public.